-- 107. The civil works will involve quite simple techniques of construction, which will not have any major impacts on the environment.
+115. Construction of the subproject components involves quite simple techniques of civil work, which will not have any major impacts on the environment.
 These anticipated impacts are temporary and for short duration.
-Physical impacts will be reduced by the method of working and scheduling of work, whereby the project components will be (i) constructed by small teams working at a time; and (ii) following all the health and safety norms during construction as per standard norms.8 - 108.
-Sources of Materials.
-Gravel, sand, and cement will be required for this subproject.
-The construction contractor will be required to: - (i) Use quarry sites and sources permitted by government;; - (ii) Verify suitability of all material sources and obtain approval of SIPMIU; and - (iii) Submit to DSMC on a monthly basis documentation of sources of materials.
+Physical impacts will be reduced by the method of working and scheduling of work, whereby the project components will be (i) constructed by small teams working at a time; and (ii) following all the health and safety norms during construction as per standard norms.9